highamm/datascience234/docs/01-intro.md

 * `R Studio` is a nice IDE (Integrated Development Environment) for `R` that has a lot of convenient features.
 Think of this as just a convenient User Interface.

-* `R Mardkown` allows users to mix regular Microsoft-Word-style text with code.
-The `.Rmd` file ending denotes an `R Mardkown` file. `R Markdown` has many options that we will use heavily throughout the semester, but there's no need to worry about these now.
+* `Quarto` allows users to mix regular Microsoft-Word-style text with code.
+The `.qmd` file ending denotes an `Quarto` file. `Quarto` has many options that we will use heavily throughout the semester, but there's no need to worry about these now.

 ### `R` Packages and the `tidyverse`